Children in the Israeli–Palestinian conflict: Peace projects

 Many Arab–Israeli peace projects actively involve children and teenagers.
 For example, Seeds of Peace was founded in 1993 with the goal of creating new generations of leaders in conflict regions that will no longer accept outdated and harmful stereotypes about each other.
 This would occur by bringing together youth from both sides of conflict regions to literally put a human face on those who were previously perceived as an enemy.
 The organization, which began with Israeli, Palestinian, and Egyptian teenagers, has expanded to reach Jordan, Morocco, Qatar, Tunisia, Afghanistan, Yemen, India, Pakistan, Maine, Cyprus (Turkish Republic of Northern Cyprus/Republic of Cyprus), and the Balkans.

 Children of Peace, a charity based in the United Kingdom, is self-described as focused "upon building alliances with like-minded organisations in the Gaza, Israel, Jordan, Lebanon and the West Bank [establishing] projects and programmes in the arts, education, health and sports for Israeli and Palestinian children, aged 4 – 17."
 Richard Martin, who founded the organization in 2005, has stated that he refuses to take sides because "all children suffer in conflict."

-Middle East Education Through Technology (MEET), the Institute for Circlework, TEC-the Center for Teachnologystrives, and Hand in Hand focus on educational efforts.
+Middle East Education Through Technology (MEET), the Institute for Circlework, TEC-Center for Technology, Education, and Cultural Diversity, and Hand in Hand focus on educational efforts.
 Hand in Hand is a network of bilingual (Hebrew-Arabic) schools in which Jewish and Arab children study together.
-It was founded in 1997 by two Israelis, one Arab and one Jewish, with the philosophy of breaking negative stereotypes, cultivating mutual respect and understanding, and providing a dynamic example that Jews and Arabs can study, work and live together in peace.
+It was founded in 1997 by two Israelis, one Arab and one Jewish, to break negative stereotypes, cultivate mutual respect and understanding, and provide an example that Jews and Arabs can study, work and live together in peace.